From honored poets to internationally acclaimed human rights scholars.

 SOSC 7354 The Intellectual History of Capitalism

-Dr. Gary D. Swaim continues his work with the Master of Liberal Studies Program as the Faculty Adviser for the Creative Writing emphasis, Executive Editor of Pony Express(ions), and Director of the Writer’s Feast.
-Reared in California, he received his A.B. degree at the University of California, Riverside in English and his Ph.D. in Comparative Literature and Philosophy at the University of Redlands, in cooperation with Claremont Graduate University.
-He has published several poetry chapbooks and was featured most recently in 8 Voices: Contemporary Poetry from the American Southwest.
-His short stories have received publication and have been anthologized.
-As a playwright, Dr. Swaim has produced and directed some of his own plays, in both California and Texas.
-His drama, Two to Waken Him, based on the concluding years in the life of Dietrich Bonhoeffer has been widely received.
-His comedic dramas, Noah in my Bedroom and Morphine are equally popular.
+Dr. Gary D. Swaim enters his eighth year of teaching in the Graduate Liberal Studies program and serves as the Faculty Adviser for the Creative Writing Emphasis, Pony Express(ions), and the Director of The Writer's Feast.
+Reared in California, he received his A.B. degree in English at the University of California, Riverside and his Ph.D. in Comparative Literature and Philosophy at the University of Redlands, in cooperation with the Claremont Graduate University.
+He has published several poetry chapbooks, been featured in 8 Voices: Contemporary Poetry from the American Southwest, published in The New Yorker and internationally in the Ukraine.
+His most recent full-length publication was published in 2014 by Resource Publications of Wipf and Stock Publishers.
+He, additionally, has multiple short stories published and has produced and directed several of his own plays, including Two to Waken Him, based on the closing years in the life of Dietrich Bonhoeffer.

 See his webpage at garyswaim.com